 The most common imbalance of vaginal flora is bacterial vaginosis (BV).
-It is a microbial dysbiosis in which normal microflora, consisting of predominantly Lactobacillus microflora, is replaced with numerous anaerobic bacteria, here in referred to as bacterial vaginosis associated bacteria (BVAB).
+It is a microbial dysbiosis in which normal microflora, consisting of predominantly Lactobacillus microflora, is replaced with numerous anaerobic bacteria, herein referred to as bacterial vaginosis-associated bacteria (BVAB).
 Symptoms of BV are increased gray or white vaginal discharge, itching or local discomfort, although symptoms are absent in 50% of patients [3, 4].

-According to World Health Organization (WHO) data, 376 million people get infected with STIs globally every year, which indicates the importance of this public health problem [5].
-STIs include more than 30 bacterial, viral and parasitic pathogens which can be transmitted via vaginal, anal or oral sex.
-Some of the most common STIs are Chlamydia trachomatis, Mycoplasma genitalium, Mycoplasma hominis, Ureaplasma spp, Trichomonas vaginalis, Neisseria gonorrhoeae and Human papilloma viruses [6].
-There is a great number of clinical manifestations caused by STIs in female upper and lower reproductive tract, but some of the most common ones are: pelvic inflammatory disease, cervicitis, ectopic pregnancy, miscarriage, chronic pelvic inflammatory disease, neonatal infections, genital cancer, etc [7].
-Asymptomatic STIs are quite challenging as those infections are difficult to identify, while they are easily transmissible in a sexually active population [5].
+According to the World Health Organization data, 376 million people get infected with STIs globally every year, which indicates the importance of this public health problem [5].
+STIs include more than 30 bacterial, viral, and parasitic pathogens which can be transmitted via vaginal, anal, or oral sex.
+Some of the most common STIs are Chlamydia trachomatis, Mycoplasma genitalium, Mycoplasma hominis, Ureaplasma spp., Trichomonas vaginalis, Neisseria gonorrhoeae, and human papilloma viruses [6].
+There is a great number of clinical manifestations caused by STIs in the female upper and lower reproductive tract, but some of the most common ones are as follows: pelvic inflammatory disease, cervicitis, ectopic pregnancy, miscarriage, chronic pelvic inflammatory disease, neonatal infections, genital cancer, etc. [7].
+Asymptomatic STIs are quite challenging, as these infections are difficult to identify, while they are easily transmissible in a sexually active population [5].

 Various studies have indicated that BV increases the chances of STIs [8, 9].
 Reduction of protective Lactobacillus types and changes in the vaginal environment such as increased pH, or reduction of lactic acid concentration enables the survival of vaginal pathogens.
-BVAB produce mucin-degrading enzymes (such as sialidase) which degrade the mucosal membrane of the vaginal epithelium and cervix which are considered one of the most important components of the barrier against infection.
-The degradation of mucin and glycogen may cause microabrasions and changes in epithelial cells which can make pathogen attachment to the receptors on epithelial cells easier.
-In addition, during BV the immune balance is affected in a way that causes increased levels of proinflammatory cytokines which make women more susceptible to STIs [6].
+BVAB produces mucin-degrading enzymes (such as sialidase), which degrade the mucosal membrane of the vaginal epithelium and cervix, considered one of the most important components of the barrier against infection.
+The degradation of